Bright Blue Day finds Peace of Mind with Managed Rackspace Cloud Servers

 Bright Blue Day also needed specialists to manage the servers, and support to provide for Loch Fyne’s sites’ availability.
 “We’re a relatively small team of developers, and the idea of having to manage servers is just beyond what our team is able to do,” says Rowe.
 “Software updates and patches aren’t something we can really handle.”

 Bright Blue Day’s Cloud footprint is a fairly straightforward one.
-They have 20 different clients hosted on Cloud Sites, and Loch Fyne on a 2GB Windows Cloud Server with managed service level.
+They have 20 different clients hosted on Cloud Sites, and Loch Fyne on a 2GB Windows Cloud Server with Managed Operations.
 The Loch Fyne sites all live on the same Cloud Server, and the online shop’s credit card transactions operate through a third-party payment gateway.
 The e-commerce site sees about 3,500 customers a day.

 Because he’s using managed Cloud Servers, Rowe hasn’t really had to think about his Loch Fyne servers much at all.
 “I haven’t done much with web farming, and I haven’t had to change the size or anything.
 We’ve been on the managed cloud for four months, and it’s been running smoothly, with no problems so far.”